rylincoln/developer.fulcrumapp.com/_data-event-examples/make-phone-call.md

 layout: default
 section: data_events
 title: "Make a phone call"
-description: "Use this to create a button on your form to make a phone call to a phone number entered in a text field"
+description: "Use this to create a button on your form to make a phone call to a phone number entered in a text field."
 category: section
 tags:
   - alert